 The problem of developing fisheries was generally addressed.
 When data are not available to estimate the impact of rapidly increasing fisheries on the stock development, conservative caps should be placed on both fishing capacity and fishing mortality rates.
-This could be achieved by limiting effort or TAC.
+This could be achieved by for instance limiting effort or TAC.
 The caps should remain in place until data analyses justify an increase in fishing effort or fishing mortality.

-A method was considered appropriate to develop a strategy for re-opened fisheries (Bell and Steffansson, MS 1998).
+A simulation approach (Bell and Steffansson, MS 1998) was considered appropriate to evaluate a strategy for reopening closed fisheries.
 In a rebuilding phase, catches should be constrained in order to guarantee a precautionary development of the reopened fishery (see Section IV.1 American plaice in Div.
 3LNO).
-Other aspects of re-opening of fisheries were discussed.
-If it is decided to re-open a fishery but other fisheries are still kept closed in the same area, technical interactions such as by-catch of species under closure have to be considered in the precautionary framework.
+Other aspects of reopening of fisheries were discussed.
+If it is decided to reopen a fishery but other fisheries are still kept closed in the same area, technical interactions such as by-catch of species under closure have to be considered in the precautionary framework.

-Stocks, which have declined to a very low level, may not demonstrate the same production dynamics during and after recovery and hence RPs should be recalculated for management purposes after reopening of the fishery.
+Stocks, which have declined to a very low level, may not demonstrate the same production dynamics during and after recovery and hence reference points should be recalculated for management purposes after reopening of the fishery.